samhardyhey/clear-bow/README.md

 ## Clear BOW
-### 1.0 Overview
+### Overview
-A cheap model that takes a formatted dictionary as input, and pushes word occurence counts through either a softmax (multi-class) or sigmoid (multi-label) function, to produce label "probabilities".
-Not nuanced.
-Not complex.
-But if you're using a dictionary you probably don't care about those things.
+A cheap model that takes a formatted dictionary as input, and pushes word frequencies through either a softmax (multi-class) or sigmoid (multi-label) function, to produce label "probabilities".
 Useful for bootstrapping classifications with raw terminology lists.

-### 2.0 Install
+### Install
 Via pip:
 ```sh
 pip install clear_bow